ranacseruet/codeigniterplus/README.md

   applied to validation error message placeholder.
 - Being ahead to the new era of PHP along with Composer, the dependency manage for PHP.
 You can install virtually anything(which have provided composer support) with it and use without any trouble.
-- Front-end any packages ( i.e. JavaScript libraries, HTML, CSS, images, any third party code) automatically installed with updated version by using Bower(package manager).
+- Front-end packages ( i.e. JavaScript libraries, CSS libraries) get installed via using Bower(package manager).
+- Social login integration with facebook and twitter.

 Technical Requirement
 ---------------------
 - PHP version 5.3.x